pengwu22/crypto-deanonymization/ipinfo_db/README.md

 Only valid (neither 'NA' nor '0.0.0.0') ip addresses' transaction records are computed.

-The ip addresses are vacant or invalid for the first or last hundred blocks, so in the test file, we pick 15 blocks from the middle.
+The ip addresses are vacant or invalid for the first or last few hundred blocks, so in the test file, we pick 15 blocks from the middle.